JoshAlexis/.dotfiles/README.md

 # Dotfiles

 This repo keeps my config for neovim.

-It is a simple config for view config files (.json, linters, prettier, yaml, Dockerfile, etc.)
+Based on the [Crafzdog's](https://github.com/craftzdog/dotfiles-public) dotfiles.